Skip to main content

 • “Too many bugs and unpolished gameplay make this one of the worst Smash Bros. games.”

-• “Let's start off with the gameplay: it just isn't fun.
-It feels very lazily made, like grannies took some napkins and started hitting each other with them.
+• “The gameplay just isn't fun; it feels very lazily made, like amateurs randomly hitting each other with napkins.
 You either don't hit someone, or it doesn't do any damage at all.”

 • graphics